jdn8608/Nied_2024_MS_Thesis/README.md

 We aim to compare performative enhancements of CNNs that utilize texture over spectral-only ML models.
 Furthermore, we focus on the aspects and neccessary requirements to use these methods globally and operationally.

+## Repository Disclaimer
+There are a few things that needs to be fixed before this code can be used "off the shelf".
+Future updates will ammend these issues.
+When this is done, this comment & section will be removed.

+Notebooks: The code provded is not "ready to use" yet.
+It is currently hardcoded to compute nodes and architecture used by myself.

+Datasets: We provide the files for the RCCM cloud masks.
+We will work on adding either files or the retrieval scripts we utilized to generate the MOD35 dataset.

+Not within the Repo: In the thesis we describe a labeling tool to perform "quality-control" on MODIS data.
+This is currently not provided but will be added in the future once the above is ammended.

 ## Structure
 The following is the layout of the code base
 ```bash